yracine/device-type.myecobee/README.md

 http://blog.smartthings.com/news/smartthings-updates/new-additions-to-smartthings-labs

-After being connected, select all your ecobee thermostat(s) that you want to expose to Smartthings.
+After being connected, click 'Next' and select your ecobee thermostat(s) that you want to control from Smartthings (SMART, SMART-SI, ecobee3, EMS).

 ***********************************************************
 5) Your device(s) should now be ready to process your commands